hyluvavu/thesis-project-an-aiops-system/README.md

 ## Sock Shop

-Sock Shop is our test application.
+Sock Shop is the microservice architecture used to evaluate our AIOps system in this project.
 More details can be found [here](https://microservices-demo.github.io/).

 **Deployment:**
 ```bash